 5. Talk to your bank about any accounts you have and if they are being charged fees, see what can be done to stop the fees and get a small amount of interest (better than nothing and much better than fees).

 6. Talk to your insurance agent and see if you can reduce any of your premiums (like if you are no longer driving to work, you may be able to have a reduction on your car insurance) and if you are retiring and downsizing and no longer have a lot of possessions, you may be able to reduce your home owner policy.
+Consider changing insurance companies if you are not getting helpful information from your current agent.

 7. Sell off your unneeded possessions.
 Yard sales seem to be a thing of the past...but if you can sell at a Flea Market or on Facebook or Craigslist (safety first here...only meet people in a public place like a police station parking lot or busy grocery store entrance), you can cash in on some of the clutter in your closets.